om-ai-lab/open-agent-leaderboard/README.md

   - 0.00004096$/1M tokens  (input)
   - 0.0001$/1M tokens  (output)

-Pass Rate*: The pass rate is calculated by evaluating the percentage of predictions that are valid, where a prediction is deemed valid if it is neither empty nor null, relative to the total number of predictions.
+Pass Rate*: The pass rate is calculated by evaluating the percentage of predictions that are valid, where a prediction is valid if it is neither empty nor null.

 ### Compare to original agent repositories